 Virtual Event

 The Auschwitz Album is the only surviving visual evidence of the process leading to the mass murder at Auschwitz-Birkenau concentration & extermination camp.
-Presented virtually from Israel’s Holocaust memorial museum, Yad Vashem, participants will explore Auschwitz through photos taken by the SS, letters from prisoners, & survivor testimonies.
+Presented virtually from Israel’s Holocaust memorial museum, Yad Vashem, participants explored Auschwitz through photos taken by the SS, letters from prisoners, & survivor testimonies.

 In partnership with Calgary Jewish Federation.